 I was so wrong and devastated to meet the other side of Rome

-Now don’t get me wrong I could have spent another two weeks in Rome exploring the city, wandering its streets, eating the food, enjoying the most amazing gelato and stumbling on buildings that seemed so insignificant on the outside but housed some of the most beautiful things I have ever seen on the inside.
-There just wasn’t a place you went near that wasn’t amazing, held some kind of important artifact or had seen many moons pass it.
+Now don’t get me wrong I could have spent another two weeks in Rome exploring the city, wandering its streets, eating the food, going on amazing food tours, enjoying the most amazing gelato and stumbling on buildings that seemed so insignificant on the outside but housed some of the most beautiful things I have ever seen on the inside.
+There just wasn’t a place you went near that wasn’t amazing, held some kind of important artefact or had seen many moons pass it.
 Everything has a story to tell and how I wished the walls could talk.

 You just had to get passed all the other people, scammers and litter to get there.This is the other side of Rome